-During more than 25 years of work and studies in Madagascar I collaborated with the major herpetologists and conservationists, approaching multidisciplinary themes.
-I described new species and contributed to develop and understand phylogenetic relationships, unveiling aspects of natural history by using cature-recapture methods and skeletochronology (used for the first time on rainforest amphibians), and applying multivariate systems to verify the conservation threats affecting the peculiar and rich amphibian fauna of Madagascar.
+During about 30 years (I began to go there in 1988) of works and studies in Madagascar I have collaborated with some of the most important herpetologists and conservationists, approaching multidisciplinary themes.
+Among the things I did I described several new species of amphibians and reptiles, and contributed to develop and understand phylogenetic relationships, unveiling aspects of natural history by using cature-recapture methods and skeletochronology (used for the first time on rainforest amphibians), and applying multivariate systems to verify the conservation threats affecting the peculiar and rich amphibian fauna of Madagascar.
 In this sense I collaborated and led the application of the Global Amphibian Assessment (GAA) to Madagascar, by assuming the chair for Madagascar of Declining Amphibian Populations Task Force (DAPTF), successively transformed into IUCN SSC Amphibian Specialist Group.

 ACSAMs and Sahonagasy Action Plans